Avaray/esp32-bme280-micropython-weather-station/README.md

 }
 ```

-If you use BMP280 sensor, the humidity value will be `0`.
+The sensor will send only the data that is available.
-That's because BMP280 sensor does not measure humidity.
+If the sensor does not have the ability to measure something, it will not be included in the JSON data.

 ## Example of server code ([BUN.js](https://bun.sh/))